Here you can find information on counselling and therapy services.

 Social work support:

-If you have problems with your work, teaching or school situation, debt, unemployment or other difficulties, we offer support and guidance.
-We can offer you this kind of support at our counselling office.
+If you have problems with your work, teaching or school situation, debt, unemployment and other difficulties, we offer support and guidance.
+We can offer you this form of support at our counseling office.
 You can find out more here.

 Drug treatment:

-There are drugs with specific effects that can help to cope with substance problems (e.g. cocaine and alcohol).
-But treatment of comorbidities can also be useful for substance problems.
+There are drugs with specific effects that can help to manage substance problems (e.g., cocaine and alcohol).
+Drug treatment of a comorbidity (e.g., depression) can also be useful for substance problems.

 Who pays the costs?

-Many social counselling centres are free of charge.
-Therapeutic or medical treatments, however, are subject to a fee.
-The assessment and treatment of substance problems in a medically oriented counselling centre is covered by the basic health insurance.
-If you would like to have the assessment done anonymously, this is usually possible.
-Ask for a self-pay tariff.
+Many social counseling centers are free of charge.
+However, therapeutic or medical treatments are subject to a fee.
+The assessment and treatment of substance problems in a medical/therapeutic facility is covered by the basic health insurance.
+If you wish to have the evaluation done anonymously, this is usually possible.
+Ask for a self-pay rate.

 Information on counselling and therapy centres in your area.